TejasMate/MicroTask/README.md

 ## Microtask 4:

 Create a report to present the results of your micro-tasks and your proposal for implementing a knowledgebase on the CHAOSS website.
 Document the plugins and describe your design choices.
 Include links to your example implementations on your WordPress site.

+Chaoss Community Website uses Salient Theme, I used same theme with same template.
+There are lots of options for knowledge base plugins, choosing corrrect one, open source, free, flexible for users and team are my priorities.
+I'm trying to use all plugins, i will update if I found best plugin